astridholstad/data2410/README.md

 # DATA2410 - Oblig 2
-# Studentnumber: 385327
+-Studentnumber: 385327
-# The readme containes instructions about how to run the code
+-The readme containes instructions about how to run the code